youssefmys/intro-to-rest-cb-000/README.md

 results to just the one newsletter.

-Similarly, when we create a new entry, it has to be associated with a newsletters, so it makes sense to have those routes also go through the parent `/newsletters/:id` route.
+Similarly, when we create a new entry, it has to be associated with a newsletter, so it makes sense to have those routes also go through the parent `/newsletters/:id` route.

 However, when it gets down to acting on a single entry, we can just go